Installing the Moodle integration with Microsoft Teams

-- Auto-installation of the Moodle tab and the Moodle Assistant bot into each synchronized team.
-(Coming soon)
+- Auto-installation of the Moodle tab and the Moodle assistant bot into each synchronized team.

-To learn more about the functionality this integration provides, go here.
+To learn more about the functionality this integration provides, please see Microsoft Teams and Moodle.

 In order to install and configure this application you'll need:

-- An Azure subscription you can create new resources in
+An Azure subscription where you can create new resources.

-Step 1: Install the Office 365 Moodle Plugin
+Step 1: Install the Microsoft 365 Moodle Plugins

-The Moodle integration in Microsoft Teams is powered by the open source Office 365 Moodle plugin set.
+The Moodle integration in Microsoft Teams is powered by the open source Microsoft 365 Moodle plugin set.
 To install the plugin in your Moodle server you need to have the following installed:

-- Login to your Moodle server as an administrator, and select Site administration from the Settings block located in the left navigation panel.
+Login to your Moodle server as an administrator and select Site administration from the Settings block located in the left navigation panel.

-- Select the Plugins tab, and then click Install plugins.
+Select the Plugins tab, and then choose Install plugins.

-- Under the Install plugin from ZIP file section click the Choose a file button.
+Under the Install plugin from ZIP file section select the Choose a file button.

-- Select the Upload a file options from the left navigation, browse for the file you downloaded above and click Upload this file.
+Select the Upload a file options from the left navigation, browse for the file you downloaded above, and choose Upload this file.

-- Select the Site administration option from the left navigation panel again to return to your admin dashboard.
-Scroll down to the Local plugins and click the Microsoft Office 365 Integration link.
-Keep this configuration page open in a separate browser tab as you'll be using it throughout the rest of this process.
+Select the Site administration option from the left navigation panel to return to your admin dashboard.
+Scroll down to the Local plugins and select the Microsoft 365 Integration link.
+Keep this configuration page open in a separate browser tab throughout the installation process.

 You can find more information on how to install Moodle plugins in the Moodle documentation.

-Important Note: Keep your Office 365 Moodle Plugin configuration page open in a separate browser tab as you will be returning to this set of pages throughout this process.
+- Keep your Microsoft 365 Moodle Plugin configuration page open in a separate browser tab — you'll be returning to this set of pages throughout the process.

-Don't have a Moodle site already?
-You might want to check out our Moodle on Azure repo where you can quickly deploy a Moodle instance on Azure and customize it to your needs.
+- If you don't have an existing Moodle site, you can check out Moodle on Azure repo where you can quickly deploy a Moodle instance and customize it to your needs.

-Step 2: Configure the connection between the Office 365 plugin and Azure Active Directory
+Step 2: Configure the connection between the Microsoft 365 plugin and Azure Active Directory (Azure AD)

-Next you'll need to register Moodle as an application in your Azure Active Directory.
+Next, you'll need to register Moodle as an application in your Azure AD.
 We've provided a PowerShell script to help you complete this process.
-The PowerShell Script provisions a new Azure AD application for your Office 365 tenant, which will be used by the Office 365 Moodle Plugin.
-The script will provision the app for your O365 tenant, set up all the required Reply URLs and Permissions for the provisioned app and return the AppID and Key.
-You can use the generated AppID and Key in your O365 Moodle Plugin Setup Page to configure your Moodle server with Azure AD.
-If you want to see the detailed manual steps that the PowerShell script is automating, you can find them in the full documentation for the plugin.
+The PowerShell script provisions a new Azure AD application for your Microsoft 365 tenant, which will be used by the Microsoft 365 Moodle Plugin.
+The script will provision the app for your Microsoft 365 tenant, set up the required reply URLs and permissions for the provisioned app, and return the

-- From the Microsoft Office 365 Integration plugin page select the Setup tab.
+From the Microsoft 365 Integration plugin page select the Setup tab.

 - Download and extract the